-In November, city of Lorain residents received notification of the Lake Erie Starts Here storm drain stenciling initiative.
-Residents were invited to register online to have their neighborhood storm drains stenciled.
-Before the weather turned too cold, volunteers were able to label 111 drains throughout the city.
+In partnership with the City of Lorain we have continued the Lake Erie Starts Here storm drain stenciling initiative where and when time allows.
+Volunteers were able to stencil 57 drains throughout the city.
 With plenty of paint and stencils waiting for warmer asphalt, this program will continue throughout the county until further notice.
-Partnerships among the City of Lorain, LoCo 'Yaks, and BRAC have made this a very successful drive.